ultimatile/Cytnx/docs/source/guide/Device.rst

     :language: c++
     :linenos:

-If Cytnx is not compiled with OpenMP avaliable, the Device.Ncpus will always return 1.
+If Cytnx is not compiled with OpenMP available, the Device.Ncpus will always return 1.

 ..
 Note::